Mods-Center/Miui_Launcher_Mod/README.md

 • Can choose between iOS and Default for recent tasks
 • Folder size unlocked for versions lower than MIUI 14
 • Monet enabled
+• Fixed loading screen for lots of users
+• Blur folder bug fix and rounded folder for roms below than A12
+• More ...........

 **Notes**
 • Tested on Global/Cn/Eu ROMs based on MIUI 13 - Android 12